-2.2.3 Technical supervision for manufacture at the firm (manufacturer) includes the following:
+- 2.2.3 Technical supervision for manufacture at the firm (manufacturer) for drawing up of the Type Approval Certificate (CTO). - 2.2.3.1 The technical supervision includes the following:

-review and analysis of documents submitted by the firm (manufacturer) (refer to 2.2.4) confirming the capability of firm (manufacturer) to manufacture products of sustained quality in required amounts;
+review and analysis of documents submitted by the firm (manufacturer) (refer to 2.2.3.2) confirming the capability of firm (manufacturer) to manufacture products of sustained quality in required amounts;

-survey of the firm (manufacturer), including assessment of the product manufacture quality system and carrying out of check tests required (refer to 2.2.2);
+survey of the firm (manufacturer), including assessment of the product manufacture quality system and carrying out of check tests required (refer to 2.2.3.3);

-drawing up of the Type Approval Certificate (CTO) for products manufactured (refer to 2.2.5).
+drawing up of the Type Approval Certificate (CTO) for products manufactured (refer to 2.2.3.4).

-2.2.4 The firm (manufacturer) shall submit the following information to the Register for review:
+2.2.3.2 The firm (manufacturer) shall submit the following information to the Register for review: